 The content of the NAEP science assessment is guided by the NAEP science frameworkClick to open pdf..
 It provides the theoretical basis for the assessment and describes the types of questions that should be included and how they should be designed and scored.
-As with all NAEP frameworks, the science framework was developed under the guidance of the National Assessment Governing Board with input from hundreds of individuals across the United States, including some of the nation’s leading scientists, science educators, policymakers, and assessment experts
+As with all NAEP frameworks, the science framework was developed under the guidance of the National Assessment Governing Board with input from hundreds of individuals across the United States, including some of the nation’s leading scientists, science educators, policymakers, and assessment experts.

-The assessment resulting from the 2009 framework started a new NAEP science trend line so results from 2009 and 2011 cannot be compared with results of previous science assessments.
+The assessment resulting from the 2009 framework started a new NAEP science trend line so results from 2009, 2011, and 2015 cannot be compared with results of previous science assessments.
 Whenever changes are made to a framework, efforts are made to maintain the trend lines that permit the reporting of changes in student achievement over time.
 If, however, the nature of the changes made to an assessment are such that the results would not be comparable to earlier assessments, a new trend line is started.
 See a comparison of the two frameworks.

 The framework organizes science content into the following three broad areas reflecting the science curriculum students are generally exposed to across the K-12 curriculum.